vikranthkongara/intro-to-declarative-pipeline/Exercise-03.md

 ## GitHub Organization Project

-In this exercise we are going to create a Jenkins GitHub Organization project from a newly forked repository and the repository you created in the Setup.
+In this exercise we are going to create a Jenkins GitHub Organization project from a newly forked repository and the repository you created in **[Setup - Create a GitHub Organization](./Setup.md#create-a-github-organization)**.

-First, we will fork a repo into the GitHub Organization you created in **[Setup - Create a GitHub Organization](./Setup.md#create-a-github-organization)**:

-1. Navigate to the rest server application we are going to work with: https://github.com/PipelineHandsOn/sample-rest-server
-2. Click on **Fork**
-3. Select the **Organization** you created in the **Setup** to fork this repository into

-Next, let's add your GitHub credentials to the Jenkins' Credentials manager:
+First, let's add your GitHub credentials to the Jenkins' Credentials manager:

 1. Navigate back to your personal folder in Jenkins
 2. Click on **Credentials**